 Short term assets include investments made in line with the approved Treasury Management Strategy, to support the short term cash flow needs of the Council.
-Investments and cash held for Treasury Management purposes was £74.97 million of which £69.91 million including accrued interest, were short term (less than 12 months) as at 31 March 2023.
-These investments are primarily temporary cash balances deposited with financial institutions and Central Government Debt Management Office.
-The average rate of interest earned for the year was 1.65%.
+The total investments and cash balances held for Treasury Management purposes was £50.00 million as at 31 March 2024 and is primarily temporary cash balances deposited with financial institutions and Central Government Debt Management Office.
+The average rate of interest earned for the year was 4.50%.